How To Conduct A Job Interview

 For each interview, produce an interviewer guide that includes:

-- Evaluation rubric with behavioral anchors (what 1–5 looks like for each domain).
+• Evaluation rubric with behavioural anchors (what 1–5 looks like for each domain)

 Use a simple numeric scale for each domain and require written evidence to justify scores.
 After a set of interviews, hold a calibration meeting where interviewers present key examples from the candidate’s answers to support their scores.
 Calibration reduces individual bias and makes the hiring decision collective and evidence-driven.

-Capture a concise quote or a bullet describing the behavior observed that justifies the score.
+Capture a concise quote or bullet describing the behaviour observed that justifies the score.
 Avoid subjective adjectives alone (“nice guy,” “seemed smart”); always pair impression with an example.
 This practice simplifies later reference checks and legal defensibility.

 Before the Interview: Preparation Checklist

-Use this checklist to prepare—print it or embed it in your applicant tracking system.
-(This is the first list and the only checklist list in the article.)
+Use this checklist to prepare—print it or embed it in your applicant-tracking system.

 This checklist ensures the interview is fair, predictable, and streamlined.